 Preparing for a House or Building Move

-We can move structures of any size, weight or type including frame, stone, block, log, and brick houses and concrete and steel commercial buildings, along with the possibility of even moving the concrete slab floor along with some buildings.
-The reasons for moving a structure can vary across the board from saving a piece of history from demolition, to moving a building sideways 2′ because it was built too close to the property line, to the problem of a house being built in an area that is repeatedly flooding.
+We can move structures of any size, weight, or type including frame, stone, block, log, brick houses, and concrete and steel commercial buildings, along with the possibility of even moving the concrete slab floor along with some buildings.
+The reasons for moving a structure can vary across the board from moving historic buildings to save them from demolition, to moving a building sideways 2′ because it was built too close to the property line, to the problem of a house being built in an area that is repeatedly flooding.
 Any structure can be moved for any reason and there has never been a structure large enough or heavy enough that it could not be moved.
 Rather the feasibility of the project hinges on a clear move route being possible to take it where you want it to go.